-3. Application Review

 If an application is accepted by the Civil Service Commission, then the applicant will be notified in writing and will be informed of the next step in the process.
 If the Commission does not accept an application, the applicant will also be notified in writing.

 Once an application is accepted by the Civil Service Commission, the applicant will be notified in writing of the next steps in the testing process.
 Each test phase named below is listed in the order in which they occur.
 Each test phase must be passed in order to continue to the next level of the selection process.

 It is the applicant’s responsibility to adhere to the City’s testing schedule.
 Unless otherwise stated, there will be no make-up examinations or alternative examination dates.

-If an applicant fails any one of the test phases listed below, the applicant will be immediately eliminated from consideration for this hiring process.
+If an applicant fails the test phase listed below, the applicant will be immediately eliminated from consideration for this hiring process.

-(Version 2)